eclipse-sumo/sumo/docs/web/docs/Tools/Detector.md

 # flowFromEdgeData

-This script is similar to [flowFromRoutes](#flowFromRoutes).
+This script is similar to [flowFromRoutes.py](#flowfromroutespy).
 It generates traffic counts for detectors but uses [edgeData files](../Simulation/Output/Lane-_or_Edge-based_Traffic_Measures.md) as input instead of routes.
 It requires the use of an input flow file and then performs a comparison between input flows and edgdata flows
 ```
 <SUMO_HOME>/tools/detector/flowFromEdgeData.py -d detectors.xml -e edgedata.xml -f flows.txt